Why Open Heart Shocks People

 Diet alone can no longer protect us from many chronic diseases when invisible environmental toxins like PFAS are constantly entering our bloodstream.

-PFAS are now a global environmental contaminant that infiltrate air, water, and biological systems.
-Their persistent bioaccumulation and interference with lipid and iron metabolism make them a chronic, low-grade cardiovascular and metabolic stressor.
+PFAS are now a global environmental contaminant that infiltrates air, water, and biological systems.

 Even individuals with excellent diets or disciplined lifestyles, like religious figures or health-conscious populations, can develop vascular or metabolic disease because PFAS exposure bypasses lifestyle control.